 Stack was inspired by Windows 8, and it’s easy to see the similarities.
 This theme is built to work with the Tile add-on, which is included within the theme package.
 Features such as infinite scroll and WooCommerce support make this an ideal theme for portfolios, e-commerce sites, or general corporate websites.

 4. Baskerville (Free)

 Branded as a theme for hoarders, the free Baskerville theme doesn’t disappoint.
 Its elegant grid lends itself to magazine style sites, portfolios, and content-rich blogs.
 Features include a contributors template, and support for nine post formats.
 Baskerville has a moderate level of customization including the header image and two widget areas.

 Pinable is another Pinterest-inspired theme with a clean minimalist look.
 This theme prides itself on being heavily customizable – and it certainly delivers, with lots of color, layout, and typography options to choose from.
 It also ships with a library of shortcodes to add further style and functionality to your site.

 The Muse is very minimalist, but does offer a look that has more depth than many of the flat grid layouts.
 The one-click demo install makes it quick and easy to get started with this highly customizable theme, and The Muse also includes a powerful contact form and almost unlimited sidebar customization.

 Ibuki is a beautiful and flexible multipurpose theme geared towards creative professionals and agencies.
 Although it’s a multipurpose theme, it specializes in grid and masonry layouts, and offers an abundance of demos for each.
-This theme include 12 different header options, and also comes bundled with the Visual Composer and Slider Revolution plugins.
+This theme include 12 different header options, and also comes bundled with the WPBakery Page Builder (formerly Visual Composer) and Slider Revolution plugins.

 8. Tetris (Free)